zonneplan/KiBot/README.md

         - `text`: [string=''] Text to insert instead of the tag.
 - `run_drc`: [boolean=false] Runs the DRC (Distance Rules Check).
 To ensure we have a valid PCB.
         The report file name is controlled by the global output pattern (%i=drc %x=txt).
+        Note that the KiCad 6 *Test for parity between PCB and schematic* option is not supported.
+        If you need to check the parity use the `update_xml` preflight.
 - `run_erc`: [boolean=false] Runs the ERC (Electrical Rules Check).
 To ensure the schematic is electrically correct.
         The report file name is controlled by the global output pattern (%i=erc %x=txt).
 - `sch_replace`: [dict] Replaces tags in the schematic.
 I.e. to insert the git hash or last revision date.